Common Errors in Technical Writing John Owens

 Also, do \cite{AuthorOne:2000:ABC,AuthorTwo:2002:DEF} instead of \cite{AuthorOne:2000:ABC}\cite{AuthorTwo:2002:DEF}.

-Always alphabetize grouped cites so they appear in numerical order (instead of [8, 6, 10], arrange the cites so it looks like [6, 8, 10]). \usepackage{cite} supposedly puts them in proper order for you automatically (!) and also changes [1,2,3,4,6] to [1-4,6] which is handy.
+Always alphabetize grouped citations so they appear in numerical order (instead of [8, 6, 10], arrange the citations so it looks like [6, 8, 10]). \usepackage{cite} supposedly puts them in proper order for you automatically (!) and also changes [1,2,3,4,6] to [1-4,6] which is handy.

-Never use the ACM Digital Library's cites without fixing them.
+Never use the ACM Digital Library's citations without fixing them.
 For some reason the First Society of Computing has zero interest in making their capitalization correct.
 For instance, the first paper I ever wrote, according to ACM, has the following title and booktitle:

 title = {Polygon rendering on a stream architecture},